-The project will also build wider shoulders along I-5 between I-84 and I-405, which will provide space for vehicles to get safely off the roadway and give emergency service vehicles safer and quicker access to emergencies within and beyond the Rose Quarter area.
+The Project will also build wider shoulders along I-5 between I-84 and I-405, which will provide space for vehicles to get safely off the roadway and give emergency service vehicles safer and quicker access to emergencies within and beyond the Rose Quarter area.

 The benefits of adding auxiliary lanes have been proven around the U.S. and in other completed projects in Portland.
 The I-5 Southbound: Lower Boones Ferry Road to I-205 project in Tualatin added a single southbound auxiliary lane on I-5 from north of Lower Boones Ferry Road to I-205 to relieve congestion and reduce crashes.
-Results have shown it has reduced conflicts from merging movements and allowed for more direct connection for people travelling from OR 217 to I-205.
+Results have shown that the auxiliary lane has reduced conflicts from merging movements and allowed for more direct connection for people travelling from OR 217 to I-205.
 It has improved trip reliability during evening peak traffic by 16 minutes, decreased crashes per year by 29% and saved drivers \$13.8 million of time annually.

 In a similar project, the I-205 Southbound: I-84 Eastbound to Powell Boulevard project in east Portland added an auxiliary lane on I-205 southbound to connect the I-84 eastbound on-ramp to the Division Street/Powell Boulevard off-ramp.
-Because congestion extended far to the north, the benefits of the project are shown over an approximately six-mile segment (approximately Foster Road to the Columbia River) to capture the full impact of improvements.
-Between 2017 and 2019, the project decreased congestion by 35% and saved drivers \$3 million of time annually.
+Because congestion extended far to the north, the benefits of the project are shown over an approximately 6-mile segment (approximately Foster Road to the Columbia River) to capture the full impact of improvements.
+Between 2017 and 2019, this project decreased congestion by 35% and saved drivers \$3 million of time annually.

-9. How will the project improve safety for non-motorists?
+9. How will the Project improve safety for non-motorists?

 Local street improvements will make streets safer by offering greater visibility, protection and access to people walking, rolling and biking.
-The project includes improvements on local streets for all users such as well-lit sidewalks and Americans with Disabilities Act compliant curb ramps.
-The multiuse path on N. Williams Avenue will be separated from vehicles, better protected, and over 20 feet wide - equivalent to the width of two auto travel lanes.
+The Project includes improvements on local streets for all users, such as well-lit sidewalks and curb ramps compliant with the Americans with Disabilities Act.
+The multi-use path on N. Williams Avenue will be separated from vehicles, better protected and more than 20 feet wide - equivalent to the width of two auto travel lanes.
 Bike facilities along the roads on the cover will be increased by over 10%, and many conventional bike lanes will be replaced with either buffered or protected lanes.

-10. How will the project impact Harriet Tubman Middle School (HTMS)?
+10. How will the Project impact Harriet Tubman Middle School?

-The project team is committed to prioritizing the health and safety of the students at Harriet Tubman Middle School (HTMS) by working with Portland Public Schools and other partners to explore ways to minimize impacts.
-Our design plans account for adjustments to limit impacts to PPS property to construct the project.
-Construction immediately adjacent to the school site will only be taking place during the summer months when school is not in session.
-To mitigate temporary construction noise, the project proposes a new sound wall extending along the eastern edge of I-5 right-of-way to shield and reduce construction noise.
-With the sound wall in place and once the project is constructed, the noise levels at the school site will be lower than existing noise levels.
+The project team is committed to prioritizing the health and safety of the students at Harriet Tubman Middle School (HTMS) by working with Portland Public Schools (PPS) and other partners to explore ways to minimize impacts.
+Our design plans account for adjustments to limit impacts to PPS property to construct the Project.
+Construction immediately adjacent to the school site will take place only during the summer months, when school is not in session.
+To shield and reduce temporary construction noise, the Project proposes a new sound wall extending along the eastern edge of I-5 right-of-way.
+With the sound wall in place and once the Project is constructed, the noise levels at the school site will be lower than existing noise levels.
 Minor, temporary air quality impacts may occur in the immediate vicinity of construction activity.
-The project team is working to identify and implement air quality best management practices for the site and for opportunities within the project.
+The project team is working to identify and implement air quality best management practices both for the site and within the Project itself.

-ODOT stands by its commitment to work collaboratively with PPS on minimizing disruptions created by construction to staff and students and will continue to keep PPS apprised of the latest data and developments regarding the project.
+ODOT stands by its commitment to work collaboratively with PPS on minimizing disruptions created by construction to staff and students and will continue to keep PPS apprised of the latest data and developments regarding the Project.